girirajhira/Giraphics/tutorial.md

 Then we create the `Animation` object.
 This takes name, number of frames, width, height, xlim and ylim as positional arguments and frame rate and origin are optional arguments with defualt values of 60 fps and [0, 0].

-We interact with object by writing to the `Animation.plate` which is an instance `Graph` object.
+We interact with the object by writing to the `Animation.plate` which is an instance of the `Graph` object.
 Once we are done with a plate we call `press()`.
 Usually this all fits in a `for` loop and the iterate over time.
-Finally we develop the animation by calling `develop()`. `develop()` has optional argument for `cleanup` which  removes the intermediate files.
+Finally we develop the animation by calling `develop()`. `develop()` has optional argument for `cleanup` which  removes the temporary files.
 For exmaple,

 ```
-A  = Animation('hello_world.mp4', xlim, ylim, width, height)
+A  = Animation('hello_world.mp4', frames, xlim, ylim, width, height)
 for t in range(frames):
     A.bg(colour="black")
     A.plate.draw_circle(x, y, t, colour="white")